 In Indexed Mode, there are only 5 bits available to specify the GPR to use, out of 128 GPRs (7 bit numbering).
-Therefore, only the top 5 bits are given in the SVxd field: the bottom two implicit bits will be zero (SVxd || 0b00).
+Therefore, only the top 5 bits are given in the SVxd field: the bottom two implicit bits will be zero ( $SVxd \parallel 0b00$ ).

 svshape has limited applicability due to being a 32-bit instruction.
 The full capability of SVSHAPE SPRs may be accessed by directly writing to SVSHAPE0-3 with mtspr.
 Circumstances include Matrices with dimensions larger than 32, and in-place Transpose.
-Potentially a future instruction may extend the capability here.
+Potentially a future v3.1 Prefixed instruction, psvshape, may extend the capability here.